 |Credit level (Normal year taken)||SCQF Level 8 (Year 2 Undergraduate)

-The course will start with structured classes, lectures, research visits and discussion.
-Beyond this students will be asked to consider how they might research, focus on and develop a self-motivated projects which will engage with more particular ideas, such as:
+The course will include, tutorials, lectures, presentations, a self-motivated project and group discussion.
+Students will be asked to consider how they will research and develop a self-motivated project that could engage with ideas, such as: